 NATO’s performance in the foolish limited wars of the past two decades has demonstrated Europe’s failure to take either funding or fighting seriously.
 In the Kosovo air campaign of 1999, the Royal Air Force nearly ran out of bombs and spare parts.
 Moreover, it was U.S. aircraft that had to conduct about two-thirds of all sorties during the seventy-eight-day war.

 In Afghanistan, some American servicemen muttered that NATO’s ISAF (International Security Assistance Force) actually stood for “I Saw Americans Fighting.”
 The more charitable would grant that it was “I Saw Anglos Fighting,” including the British and Canadian troops who held ground in the violent south and southwest.
-Despite the undoubted valor of soldiers from all nations in the coalition, the reality was that most European contingents were hamstrung by risk aversion, restrictive rules of engagement, and national “caveats” that limited their ability to fight during the misbegotten occupation of Afghanistan.
+Despite the undoubted valor of soldiers from all nations in the coalition, the reality was that most European contingents were hamstrung by risk aversion, restrictive rules of engagement, and national “caveats” that limited their ability to fight.
 Some were even worse: the Italians were credibly alleged to have bribed Taliban forces not to attack them.

 NATO’s relentless expansion has also long since passed the point of farce.
 The alliance, fifteen members strong throughout most of the Cold War, is about to add its thirtieth state, the newly-renamed North Macedonia.
 Macedonia boasts a tiny army of eight thousand men and a defense budget of $120 million—a rounding error for the Pentagon.
 The previous mouse that roared, the 2017 addition of Montenegro, is even more militarily irrelevant.
 Montenegro’s entire army has two thousand men—less than two U.S. battalions, or about 5 percent of the size of the New York City Police Department.
 These nations have been welcomed into a mutual defense alliance because that alliance is no longer serious about mutual defense.